 The Church of Ireland is part of the Anglican/Episcopal family of Churches in more than 165 countries around the world.

-The Anglican Communion comprises 38 self-governing Member Churches or Provinces that share several things in common including doctrine, ways of worshipping, mission, and a focus of unity in the Archbishop of Canterbury.
+These share several things in common including doctrine, ways of worshipping, mission, and a focus of unity in the Archbishop of Canterbury.
 Formal mechanisms for meeting include the Lambeth Conference, the Anglican Consultative Council, and the Primates’ Meeting, together known as the Instruments of Communion.

 Most Communion life, however, is found in the relationships between Anglicans at all levels of church life and work around the globe; dioceses linked with dioceses, parishes with parishes, people with people, all working to further God’s mission.
 There are around 85 million people on six continents who call themselves Anglican (or Episcopalian), in more than 165 countries.
 These Christian brothers and sisters share prayer, resources, support and knowledge across geographical and cultural boundaries.